Unionism in Ireland: The Irish party challenge at Westminster and the Land War

 In the Long Depression of the 1870s the Land War intensified.
 From 1879 it was organised by the direct-action Irish National Land League, led by the southern Protestant Charles Stewart Parnell.
-As late as 1881 Gladstone resorted (over a 41-hour filibuster by IPP) to a Coercion Act allowing for arbitrary arrest and detention in protection of person and property.
-That year, in a further Land Act, he conceded the three F's—fair rent, free sale, and fixity of tenure.
+In 1881, in a further Land Act, Gladstone conceded the three F's—fair rent, free sale, and fixity of tenure.
 Recognising that "the land grievance had been a bond of discontent between Ulster and the rest of Ireland and in that sense a danger to the union", Irish Conservatives did not oppose the measure.
-Protestants in the eastern counties had admitted to the leadership of the tenant-right movement men, like the Rev. James Armour of Ballymoney, who were at best agnostic on the union, while in the west of the province (in Armagh, Cavan, Fermanagh and Tyrone) even Orangemen had started joining the Land League.
+Protestants in the eastern counties had admitted to the leadership of the tenant-right movement men, like the Rev. James Armour of Ballymoney, who were at best agnostic on the union, while in the west of the province (in counties Armagh, Cavan, Fermanagh and Tyrone) even Orangemen had started joining the Land League.

-The final and decisive shift in favour of constitutional concessions came in the wake of the Third Reform Act of 1884.
+The final and decisive shift in favour of constitutional concessions came in the wake of the Representation of the People Act 1884.
 The near-universal admission to the suffrage of male heads of household tripled the electorate in Ireland.
-The 1885 election returned an IPP, now under the leadership of Parnell, of 85 Members (including 17 from Ulster where Conservatives and Liberals split the unionist vote).
-Gladstone, whose Liberals lost all 15 of their Irish seats, was able to form his second ministry only with their Commons support.
+The 1885 election returned an IPP, now under the leadership of Parnell, of 85 Members (including 17 from Ulster where Conservatives and Liberals split the unionist vote).Gladstone, whose Liberals lost all 15 of their Irish seats, was able to form his second ministry only with their Commons support.